-Join Aaron F. Ross for an in-depth discussion in this video Exporting and importing, part of Up and Running with RealFlow.
+Join Aaron F. Ross for an in-depth discussion in this video Exporting and importing, part of Learning RealFlow.

 - Let's look at moving models and animation…out of a 3D program and into RealFlow…in order to perform liquid simulations.…I've got 3D Max open with a simple faucet scene.…You can see I've got the RealFlow…and RealFlow render kit plugins installed.…So, I've got a couple of toolbars there.…You'll also see that there's a RealFlow menu…but these items are actually redundant…to the icons on the toolbar.…Before you export anything…you need to make sure that you scene scale…is correct and that your frame rate is correct.…